Kollam: History

-Pandya rule
+Pandya Invasion (12th Century)

 The ancient political and cultural history of Kollam was almost entirely independent from that of the rest of Kerala.
-The Chera dynasty governed the area of Malabar Coast between Alappuzha in the south to Kasaragod in the north.
+The Chera dynasty governed the area of the Malabar Coast between Alappuzha in the south and Kasaragod in the north.
 This included Palakkad Gap, Coimbatore, Salem, and Kolli Hills.
-The region around Coimbatore was ruled by the Cheras during Sangam period between c. first and the fourth centuries CE and it served as the eastern entrance to the Palakkad Gap, the principal trade route between the Malabar Coast and Tamil Nadu.
-However the southern region of present-day Kerala state (The coastal belt between Thiruvananthapuram and Alappuzha) was under Ay dynasty, who was more related to the Pandya dynasty of Madurai than Cheras.
+The region around Coimbatore was ruled by the Cheras during the Sangam period between c. the first and the fourth centuries CE, and it served as the eastern entrance to the Palakkad Gap, the principal trade route between the Malabar Coast and Tamil Nadu.
+However, the southern region of present-day Kerala state (the coastal belt between Thiruvananthapuram and Alappuzha) was under the Ay dynasty and during the 12th Century the Pandya dynasty of Madurai invaded Kollam under King Maravarman Kulasekara Pandyan I.

-Cosmas Indicopleustes, a Greek Nestorian sailor, in his book the Christian Topography who visited the Malabar Coast in 550, mentions an enclave of Christian believers in Male (Malabar Coast).
+Cosmas Indicopleustes, a Greek Nestorian sailor, in his book the Christian Topography, who visited the Malabar Coast in 550, mentions an enclave of Christian believers in Male (Malabar Coast).
 He writes, "In the island of Tabropane (Ceylon), there is a church of Christians, and clerics and faithful.
-Likewise at Male, where the pepper grows, and in the farming community of Kalliana (Kalliankal at Nillackal) there is also a bishop consecrated in Persia in accordance with the Nicea Sunnahadose of 325 AD."
+Likewise at Male, where the pepper grows, and in the farming community of Kalliana (Kalliankal at Nillackal), there is also a bishop consecrated in Persia in accordance with the Nicaea Sunnahadose of 325 AD."

+Maruvān Sapir Iso established a Christian church near Kollam port, with the donation of the Venad king Ayyanatikal.
+The church, known as Tarisappalli, became the recipient of the Kollam Copper plate grant issued by the king.

-Kollam is also home to one of the oldest mosques in Indian subcontinent.
-According to the Legend of Cheraman Perumals, the first Indian mosque was built in 624 AD at Kodungallur with the mandate of the last the ruler (the Cheraman Perumal) of Chera dynasty, who left from Dharmadom to Mecca and converted to Islam during the lifetime of Muhammad (c.
-570–632).
-According to Qissat Shakarwati Farmad, the Masjids at Kodungallur, Kollam, Madayi, Barkur, Mangalore, Kasaragod, Kannur, Dharmadam, Panthalayini, and Chaliyam, were built during the era of Malik Dinar, and they are among the oldest Masjids in Indian subcontinent.
-It is believed that Malik Dinar died at Thalangara in Kasaragod town.
+Kollam is also home to one of the oldest mosques in the Indian subcontinent.
+According to Qissat Shakarwati Farmad, the Masjids at Kodungallur, Kollam, Madayi, Barkur, Mangalore, Kasaragod, Kannur, Dharmadam, Panthalayini, and Chaliyam were built during the era of Malik Dinar, and they are among the oldest Masjids in the Indian subcontinent.
+It is also believed that Malik Dinar died at Thalangara in Kasaragod town.